Fannie Lou Hamer! Motown! Dr. Martin Luther King Jr! Rosa Parks! Angela Davis! Eartha Kitt! Recy Taylor! Dr. Maya Angelou! Nin

 Or at least an honorary degree from someone or somewhere who told them that was the single and only key to survival.

-Yes, I am fully aware that that is an option for all Survivors.
+Yes, it is an option.
 I am aware that society, including some faith communities, family members, and “friends”; would really like it if WE all considered that the option.